-MTH 124 Massage Business Applications (3-0-3)

-This course addresses the basic business skills necessary to operate a massage business including writing resumes, marketing, bookkeeping, taxes, and record keeping.
+MTH 135 Massage Practicum (0-6-2) This course provides practical experience in all aspects of therapeutic massage application using advanced techniques & specialized modalities in the professional setting.
+Students will observe facility & business operations under supervision of licensed massage therapists or licensed medical staff.
 Prerequisites with a grade of "C" or higher: MTH 113, MTH 120, MTH 121, and MTH 136.
-Corequisites: MTH 122, MTH 123, MTH 126, and MTH 138.
+Corequisites: MTH 126, MTH 128, and MTH 138.
 This course is typically taught only in the spring semester.